The 3 Best Ways to Scan and Digitize Old Photos

 No matter how you choose to digitize photos, the end result will be more space in your home, memories that are safe from harm, and a sense of relief.
 Now that you have all of these fantastic digital images, your options are endless.

 You can send copies of your photos to family and friends, create a slideshow for your next family event, and/or share any great awkward photos online for instant likes and comments.
-Or, if you really want to show them off, consider creating a digital photo book that you can display without risking damage to those precious originals.
+Or consider buying a portable photo printer to easily make copies.